Why have a portacath inserted?

 What are the risks?

 This a minimally invasive procedure and risks or complications are very unlikely.

 - Infection – as the port requires a skin incision there is a small risk of skin infection, this is minimised by dressing the wound until healed.
 The port should only be accessed to reduce the risk of introducing infection.
 If a port infection develops then, unfortunately, it will usually have to be removed.

-Usually, your specialist will have referred you for port placement.
-We are happy to see you in the Interventional Radiology clinic prior to the port placement procedure.
+Usually your specialist will have referred you for a port placement.
+We can meet with you in our consulting rooms to discuss any concerns you may have prior to the procedure.

-Usually none.
-It is useful to know if you have had any previous vascular access procedures or ‘lines’ in your neck veins.
-Any prior or planned chemotherapy using Avastin is also important as this can affect wound healing.
+Usually, none.
+It is useful to know if you have had any previous vascular access procedures or 'lines' in your neck veins.
+Any prior or planned chemotherapy using Avastin is also important at this can affect wound healing.

 No, we insert ports under local anaesthetic and sedation.